adobe/aemanalyser-maven-plugin/aemanalyser-maven-plugin/README.md

 ## Installation

 This is a plugin to Apache Maven.
-It can be enabled by referencing its coordinates in a `pom.xml`:
+It can be enabled by referencing its coordinates in a `pom.xml` and enabling the extensions contained in the plugin:

     <plugin>
         <groupId>com.adobe.aem</groupId>
         <artifactId>aemanalyser-maven-plugin</artifactId>
         <version>... version ...</version>
+        <extensions>true</extensions>
     </plugin>

 Example: